Rural Business-Cooperative Service, USDA.

 Type of Award: Grants.

-Available Funds: Anyone interested in submitting an application for funding under this program is encouraged to consult the Rural Development Web Newsroom website at http://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas for updated funding information.
+Available Funds: Anyone interested in submitting an application for funding under this program is encouraged to consult the Rural Development Web Newsroom website at: http://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.

 Approximate Number of Awards: To be determined based on the number of qualified applications received.
 Historically two awards have been made.

-Maximum Awards: Will be determined by the specific funding provided for the Program in the FY 2019 Appropriations Act.
-The Agency will publish any maximum award amount on its website at https://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.
+Maximum Awards: Will be determined by the specific funding provided for the program in the FY 2020 Appropriations Act.
+The Agency will publish any maximum award amount on its website at: https://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.

 Renewal or Supplemental Awards: None.